sunidhii09/Rock-paper-scissors-/README.md

-# Rock-paper-scissors-
-Developed a game.
+# The classic rock, paper and scissors game!